Magnushst/quantum_modulated_poisson_encoders/README.md

   `ibm_marrakesh` superconducting QPU: median per-call residuals of 0.35/0.52 ms (7.8/17.7%) locally and 1.91 ms (0.009%) on hardware.
-* Under the paper's illustrative 1% criterion, a first-order cryogenic thermal-budget analysis shows that monolithic TSV --- the only latency-feasible $B{=}1$ scenario --- violates the mK cooling budget by five to six orders of magnitude.
+* Under the paper's illustrative 1% criterion, a first-order cryogenic thermal-budget analysis shows that monolithic TSV--the only latency-feasible $B{=}1$ scenario--violates the mK cooling budget by five to six orders of magnitude.

 ## Repository layout